Image Sizing on Forms and Landing Pages

 When you can see what you're getting (even when that "thing" is a digital product), you're more likely to feel a connection with it and want to have access to it for yourself.

-Getting the right dimensions on the images you use in your forms and landing pages is crucial for the overall look and feel of your forms and landing pages and this article is designed to make that easy.
+Getting the right dimensions for the images is crucial for the overall look and feel of your forms and landing pages.
+This article is designed to make that easy.

 To begin with, the Full Form Style is the only form that allows you to add an image to it.
 Once you have your text and colors setup (you can change the colors using the magic wand icon at the top of the Form Editor), you'll want to add your image.

-One of the most common questions we get is "What is the are the best dimensions for my image?"
-Simply put, any dimension will work but roughly 300px wide is the best bet for forms.
-Of course, you want it to have some balance with the rest of the form but you can change the image size to your own preference.
+One of the most common questions we get is, "What is the are the best dimensions for my image?"
+Simply put, any dimension will work, and roughly 300px wide is the best bet for forms.
+Of course, you want it to have some balance with the rest of the form, so you can change the image size to your own preference!

-If you need to resize your images before uploading, you can easily do that in Preview if you're on a Mac or Pixlr.com is a great web-based alternative if you don't have Photoshop.
+If you need to resize your images before uploading, you can easily do that in Preview if you're on a Mac.
+Pixlr.com is a great web-based alternative, if you don't have Photoshop.